microsoft/MIDI/get-started/midi-users/docs/midi-console.md

 ### Receive Message and Save to a File

-TODO: This capability is a work-in-progress.
+TODO: This capability is a work-in-progress and is not yet functional.

 ## Technical Information

 The Windows MIDI Services Console app has been developed using C#, .NET 8, the MIT-licensed open source [Spectre.Console](https://spectreconsole.net/) library, and the Microsoft-developed open source [C#/WinRT](https://learn.microsoft.com/windows/apps/develop/platform/csharp-winrt/) toolkit.

-It uses the same Windows MIDI Services MIDI API available to other desktop applications.
-Its full source code is available on our Github repo at https://aka.ms/midirepo .
+The console uses the same Windows MIDI Services WinRT APIs available to other desktop applications.
+Its full source code is available [on our Github repo](https://aka.ms/midirepo).
 Pull-requests, feature requests, and bug reports welcome.
+The project is open source, but we request that instead of forking it to create your own version, you consider contributing to the project.